peterkaminski/supersimple/README.md

 Super Simple helps create static websites.
 It reads HTML files in a `templates` directory and combines them using Jinja2, and writes the output files to a `site` directory.

 The process is a little inverted from a standard static site generator.
-There is no content management or list of files; Super Simple just reads any HTML files in the `templates` directory (as long as they don't start with `.` or `_`), and sends them through Jinja2.
-The output files are written to the `site` directory.
+There is no content management or list of content files; Super Simple just reads any HTML files in the `templates` directory (as long as they don't start with `.` or `_`), and sends them through Jinja2.
+The resulting output files are written to the `site` directory.

 The HTML files can `include` partials (which are HTML files that start with the underscore character,  `_`) using the syntax: